beurdouche/ietf-mularczyk-mls-splitcommit/draft-mularczyk-mls-splitcommit.md

 ## Authenticating and Encrypting Split Commits

-Both in an SCommit and in a IndividualCommit, the SHeader objects are signed and encrypted, while SUpdatePath and IndividualUpdatePath are not.
-This lack of encryption compared to MLS is not a problem because the SUpdatePath doesn't contain secrets (only public keys and ciphertexts).
-The (more sensetive) proposals and LeafNode are encrypted as part of the SHeader.
+Both in an SCommit and in a IndividualCommit, the SHeader objects are signed and either MAC'ed or encrypted, while SUpdatePath and IndividualUpdatePath are not.

 The lack of signature (and MAC) for an SUpdatePath stems from the fact that members receive IndividualCommit messages with different parts of the original SUpdatePath object.
 Without the missing parts of SUPdatePath they can not verify any signature (or MAC) over the full object.

-If instead, a signature (or MAC) covering the IndividualUpdatePath then it becomes impossible for third parties (such as the DS) to convert an SCommit into an IndividualCommit.
+### Encryption
+The lack of encryption compared to MLS is not a problem because the SUpdatePath doesn't contain secrets (only public keys and ciphertexts).
+The (more sensetive) proposals and LeafNode are encrypted as part of the SHeader.

+### Authentication
-Fortunately, authenticating just the SHeader part does suffice to still ensure the same security for splittable commits as provided by a regular MLS commits.
+Fortunately, authenticating just the SHeader does suffice to still ensure the same security for splittable commits as provided by a regular MLS commits.

-In MLS, commiters sign the confirmation tag (and the receivers recomputing them to check the signature).
-This serves two purposes.
-First, it forces the sender to demonstrate knowledge of the new epoch's key schedule to receivers (preventing attacks where a commit is somehow manipulated while in transit by an adversary knowing only the sender's signing key).
-Second, it ensures all receivers that accept a given commit will always agree on any application relevant properties about the new epoch.

-SCommits enjoy the same two properties by signing SHeader and using epoch identifiers in place of confirmation tags.
-A confirmation tag in MLS the confirmation binds everything about `path` (including the ciphertexts) because `path` is fed into the new key schedule (via the transcript hash).
-However, MLS only does this as way to get confirmation tags to bind the *plaintexts* and public keys in `path`.
-(Since MLS does not use key-committing encryption for payloads it also binds the keys used for decryption in the confirmation tag.)
-Luckily, for an SCommit, An epoch identifier does bind those values.
-After all, the identifier is derived from the new key schedule which is derived (in part) from the previous `commit_secret` which binds the plaintexts in `path`.
-Further, the new key schedule is also derived from the epoch's `tree_hash` and that (together with the previous epoch's `tree_hash` which is also in the derivation path) binds the new public keys in `path`.
+Both an MLS Commit and an SHeader are signed and either encrypted or MAC'ed during a process called message framing.
+Framing constructs an object called FramedContent that contains the Commit or SHeader as well as context such as sender and epoch id.
+The FramedContent is signed together with the group context in the old epoch.
+Then the FramedContent together with the signature is either MAC'ed (if PublicMessage is used) or encrypted with an AEAD scheme (if PrivateMessage is used).

+The goal of the above mechanism is to guarantee authenticity as long as either the committer's signing key or the old epoch's group key is secure.
+This property is the same for MLS and split commits extension, because an SHeader binds the same information as an MLS Commit.

+Both Commit and SHeader contain the committer's new leaf and proposals.
+A Commit additionally contains the new HPKE public keys on committers direct path and all HPKE ciphertexts.
+An SHeader additionally contains `epoch_identifier` derived from the new epoch.

+The `epoch_identifier` binds the new HPKE public keys, because the new tree hash is fed into the new epoch's key schedule via the new group context.
+It also binds the information carried in the HPKE ciphertexts, that is, the new HPKE secret keys and the commit secret.
+The reason is that the commit secret is also fed into the new epoch's key schedule.
+Moreover, the commit secret binds the HPKE secret keys, because they are derived from the same path secrets used also to derive the commit secret.

+### Confirmation Tag
+[TODO]

 # IANA Considerations